Schools & pre-schools

 Your Company Name Here is pleased to sponsor this page.
 Visit our site

-Te Anau has plenty of pre-school care, and vibrant schools (a primary school and a college that teaches all the way up to 18 years old).
-We are proud of our schools and many of our children schooled right here in Fiordland have gone on to the University of Otago and other universities or other institutions across New Zealand and the world, and a range of professions, with great success.
+Because our communities are so small, many visitors are amazed to find out that Te Anau and Manapouri has plenty of pre-school care and vibrant schools including a college.
+We are rightly proud of our schools and many of our children schooled right here in Fiordland go on to the University of Otago and other universities or other institutions across New Zealand and the world, and a range of professions, with great success.

 Heavily focussed on giving children an opportunity to develop through experience, this amazing Te Anau kindergarten (next to the primary school) takes its older children out into park land for the whole day once a week; in all weathers.
 Their 'nature discovery' days involve children sliding down mud banks, discovering plants, and toasting marshmallows.
 It's all good, character-building Fiordland folk stuff.
 The kindy has also been known to put on utterly amazing full-length plays, entirely acted by pre-schoolers.
 Simply incredible.
 Go to the Fiordland Kindergarten website.